Michael D. Murphy

+Disbarred in Texas

 Air Force Times reported that Murphy was disbarred in Texas in 1984 and Louisiana in 1985.
 Murphy reportedly had never disclosed to his commanders that he was disbarred, despite Air Force rules requiring such disclosure.
 Murphy had held two of the most elite postings in the Air Force Judge Advocate General's Corps: Commandant of the Judge Advocate General's School and Commander of the Air Force Legal Operations Agency, the latter being the only commander position within the JAG Corps.

 Air Force Times reported that Murphy failed to file an appeal on time for a client convicted of burglary in 1981.
 As a result, the state of Texas sued Murphy in 1982 accusing him of professional misconduct.
 Texas then suspended Murphy's law license for seven years.
-In January 1983 Murphy applied to be admitted to the Louisiana bar, stating under oath that he had never been sued nor been the subject of a disciplinary action.
-Both Texas and Louisiana then permanently disbarred Murphy for lying on his Louisiana bar application, Texas doing so in May 1984 and Louisiana in September 1985.
-Murphy joined the Air Force after being suspended by Texas but before being disbarred by either state.
+In January 1983, Murphy applied to be admitted to the Louisiana bar, stating under oath that he had never been sued nor been the subject of a disciplinary action.
+Both Texas and Louisiana then permanently disbarred Murphy for lying on his Louisiana bar application, with Texas doing so in May 1984 and Louisiana in September 1985.
+Murphy then joined the Air Force after being suspended by Texas but before being disbarred by either state.